 I’ll admit, the Chihuahua doesn’t check all the boxes for a low maintenance dog breed.
 Not only do they shed quite a bit, but they’re not the most trainable dogs.
 In fact, they have one of the lowest scores for obedience and work intelligence.

 But despite all the Chihuahua’s “flaws,” they’re some of the most independent toy dogs you’ll be able to find.
-In other words, they’re excellent dogs if you’re a busy person.
+They’re excellent dogs if you’re a busy person.
 With enough food and water, Chihuahuas can be left alone for 9 to 10 hours.

 RECOMMENDED: 31 Classic Chihuahua Mixes